 The prices for entering to SBIFF are very varied, so it adapts easily to what each guest wants.
 You can buy a ticket of just one event or you can pay for a package, which can be Platinum, Tribute Package, 10 Film Minipack and much more.

 From the end of February, this great scientific museum will open its doors to the public and since then, it’s scheduled to open 363 days a year, because they will only close on Thanksgiving and Christmas.
 The full name of this place is Moxi, the Wolf Museum of Exploration + Innovation and is aimed at people of any age.

 The idea of creating Moxi began 20 years ago thanks to a group of volunteers who came together to give Santa Barbara a new place to learn.
 The group grew and foundations and individuals joined from different places.
 Everyone wanted to create something where the visitor could learn actively, and that’s why in this museum you can explore, interact and discover new things.
 That’s how, since 2013, Moxi was located in Lower State Street and there it began the construction of this great project.

 The place will consist of three floors where it’s promised that there will be exhibitions full of fun and knowledge in a completely different way to the traditional one.
 In addition, the topics will be varied and you will enjoy experiences related to technology, art, science, math and more.
-What’s on these floors was created by a group of experts such as the award-winning Gyroscope, Inc., Creative Machines, the Science Museum of Minnesota and Roto.
+What’s on these floors was created by a group of s such as the award-winning Gyroscope, Inc., Creative Machines, the Science Museum of Minnesota and Roto.